CalvinRusley/peapod/README.md

 ## Notes
 Visualizations in PEAPOD were designed for JupyterLab or another IDE that can display holoviews plots.
+PEAPOD only works on linux at present due to an issue with a dependency.
+This will ideally be resolved quickly and will then be available on macOS.

 ## Basic Tutorial
 ``` python